ComitiesCandescent/grace-shopper/README.md

 ## To download and run on your local host

-To try our app, `git clone` this repo, `npm install`, and run `npm start`.
+To check out the code yourself, `git clone` this repo, `npm install`, and run `npm start`.
 Then check it out on localhost:8080.